SverreStra/GameHub-redo-2/README.md

  How to get the Repo is by clone it:

  Since this was a school project I was the only worker on the project.

+ Update 25.02.24

+ I have changed the products, from being hardcoded into the website using HTML, the products now are fetched from an API that I have made on Wordpress.

  Contact me: